OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 ### Web Application Event Handling ###

-A GeoMapProject configuration file optionally contains [GeoLayerViewEventHandler](#geolayervieweventhandler) data.
+A GeoMapProject configuration file optionally contains [GeoLayerViewEventHandler](#geolayervieweventhandler) data, which describe how map interactions should trigger events, for example to show information popups for a selected map feature.

-The GeoMapProject specification is not intended to describe software functionality in detail, given that such functionality will vary based on software technologies that are used.
+The GeoMapProject specification is not intended to describe software functionality in detail, given that such functionality will vary based on software technologies that are used (for example InfoMapper).
-Instead, the event handler specification is intended to help indicate which data support events (such as mouse click on a feature) and provide general guidance on the action that should occur.
+Instead, the event handler specification defines general functionality that can be implemented to interact with map layers, such as mouse hover or click on a feature.
-Properties can be defined to help the application respond accordingly.
+Properties can be defined to help the application respond to events with appropriate actions.
 The following diagram illustrates the basic workflow for event handling.

 **<p style="text-align: center;">